growingchange/website/index.md

 - Bio
 - Blog

 ## Land Acknowledgement
 Welcome!
-We are located on the ancestral homelands of Indigenous Peoples of Turtle Island.
+We are located on the ancestral homelands of Indigenous Peoples of Turtle Island (https://native-land.ca/).
 We are grateful to them to host us on their lands.